mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _commonOptions_writeConcern:

-- ``writeConcern``: Document.
+- ``writeConcern``: Object.
 Map of parameters to construct a write concern.

-  The structure of this document is as follows:
+  The structure of this object is as follows:

   - ``journal``: Optional boolean.